ycpcs/cs320-spring2025/projects/Text_Adventure_Game.md

 You MUST create your map, plot, and narrative - you cannot copy another text-based adventure game.
 You should initialize all of the above lists from text-based CSV files that will initially hold your data.
 You will use those CSV files to initialize/recreate your database, and to edit/extend your game.
 See the end of this description for a suggested approach for the CSV file structure.
 The contents of the CSV files are delimited by pipe ('\|') characters.

-You are NOT allowed to create a grid-based map of rooms - you must use a node-based map that can have any number of inter-connections with other rooms based on links to those rooms.
+**NOTE: You are NOT allowed to create a grid-based map of rooms - you must use a node-based map that can have any number of inter-connections with other rooms based on links to those rooms.**

 User Interface
 ==============